yaelnidam/big-data-spring2018/week-03/submission/PSet2_pandas_yael.md

 1. A phenomenon that the data make visible (for example, how location services are utilized over the course of a day and why this might by).
 2. A shortcoming in the completeness of the data that becomes obvious when it is visualized.
 3. How this data could help us identify vulnerabilities related to climate change in the greater Boston area.

+##Answers:
+1. Looking into GPS pings on July 7th 2017 at different hours of the day, it seems like at 23:00 (night time) GPS pings are less scattered than they are at "rush" hours (8am, 5pm).
+2. Analysis of this data could benefit from understanding if there are special circumstances that might affect the amount of ping registered or their location.
+For example, if people are on vacation on July, this data may not be representative of a typical workday.
+There might be more people going to random locations than a usual day.
+3. This data helps us understand transportation pattern and may help plan more efficient modes of transport.
+With more analysis was can have a better understanding of where is a big demand for transportation and in which direction and time of day.